JBShady/COD5-Remastered/README.md

 * Replaced camoflauged Pacific-theater helmets with regular bare metal helmets
 * Zombies can now use updated animations from future maps for traversing, crawling, attacking, hitting through barriers, walking, running, etc. (The Nacht-unique "sprint" crawler is still present)
 * The exception remains that zombies on this map are still "slower," with custom balanced hit animations where they are more likely to stop before hitting.
-* Reorganized zombie vocals to have more consistency between ambient, attack, and sprint categories with less repitition.
+* Reorganized zombie vocals to have more consistency between ambient, attack, and sprint categories with less repetition.
 * Added very quiet and rare behind vocals, with instead the more common indicator of being snuck up on is the character begins nervously breathing
 * Added a cut rare type of "super sprinter" that comes after round 10, toggleable under "Enemy Intensity" in Game Options.
 * Replaced the existing grey uniform zombie variant texture with an SS camouflage texture, which fits better with the battlefield atmosphere of the map.